captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## ED:
 We almost lost you, Henry.
+---
+## ED:
+Yes, we lost Will’s manuscripts, the promptbooks…
+---
+## ED:
-Yes we lost Will’s manuscripts, the promptbooks, we had a library of actor sides but, as I said, poof.
+We had a library of actor sides but, as I said…
+---
+## ED:
+Poof!
+---
+## ED:
 I told Will, I said “no cannons.”
+---
+## ED:
 I said it to his face a hundred times.
 ---
 ## HENRY:
 Bloody poof and we’re sunk from the start.
 ---
 ## JOHN:
-Well which plays do you have, Ed?
+Well, which plays do you have, Ed?
 ---
 ## ED:
 *The Winter’s Tale*, *Hamlet*, *Othello*, and *Henry IV Part Two*.